 Together with the strong focus on the accelerator programming for machine learning algorithms, the course will also cover aspects of large-scale machine learning.
 In particular the needs for continuous analysis of large data volumes.
 It requires understanding of available infrastructures, tools and technologies, and strategies for efficient data access and management.
 The course will cover model serving and many-task-computing model for different machine learning algorithms.

-The course is divided into three activity types, the preparatory week, the on-site week, and the post-on-site project.
+The course is divided into three activity types, the preparatory week, the live week (remote option available), and the post-live project.
 In order to make the preparatory work relevant, it will consist of a number of prelabs (that can be executed in an HPC environment hosted in Uppsala), with accompanying literature.
 Thus, all students will be expected to have at least seen some of the technologies used when coming to the first lecture.

 The purpose of the project is that the students, ideally, should be able to try out some technologies covered in the course for an application relevant to their research, and provide a report on the results in a way that succeeds in explaining the problem solved, the approach used, any efficiency gains, and discusses possible alternative choices, advantages, and drawbacks.